cyberbotics/webots-doc/automobile/vehiclewheel.md

 `vehicle wheel` so that it can only be inserted as a wheel of a vehicle PROTO featuring the corresponding `VehicleWheel` slots.

-%figure "An VehicleWheel PROTO with the default field value"
+%figure "A VehicleWheel PROTO with the default field value"

 ![VehicleWheel.png](images/vehicle_wheel.png)